Review

 • If your dancer is in child sizes (12 and under) and the teacher has recommended an upgrade, the honest answer is that the robust intermediate market is in adult sizing.
 The best path is to ask the teacher directly: 'Her feet are still a child 2.
 Is the So Danca TA04 lace-up a better next shoe than the Jr. Tyette, or should we wait for her feet to reach Adult 3?'

 • Most teachers know the child-to-adult sizing transition is coming and will give a practical answer.
 Some will recommend waiting.
 Some will suggest a specific child shoe from their experience that performs better than the Jr. Tyette without being an adult shoe.
-Don't assume the guide on this page applies to child sizes, it doesn't.
+Don't assume the guide on this page applies to child sizes.
+It doesn't.